Meet Our Team

 Listen to her podcast here.

-+ Mica Reagan, Coordinated Community Response Team Leader
++ Mica Reagan, Coordinated Community Response Team Manager

 Mica Reagan's first opportunity to serve NM youth and families came as the program assistant for NMKids Matter Inc. There she learned from the incredible leadership just what kind of woman leader in community she wanted to be.
 Her next opportunity to serve came when she went on to serve Valencia County as the Multidisciplinary Team Coordinator for crimes against children with Valencia Shelter Services Children’s Advocacy Center.
 There she was also privileged to serve as a Victim Service Advocate for survivors of domestic violence as well as sexual assault.
 She was offered a position with All Faiths Children’s Advocacy center to facilitate and supervise High Fidelity Wraparound and working with a core service agency that takes a holistic approach to serving the most vulnerable populations in community was important to her.
 She is the proud parent of an incredible, intelligent, beautiful college student and a quirky covid puppy.
 She is also a proud veteran of the US Army.